BigMurph619/Monomon/README.md

     <li>You must beat Lt.
 Surge before entering Rock Tunnel.</li>
     <li>You must obtain the Silph Scope prior to entering Pokemon Tower.</li>
     <li>You must beat Erika before waking up Snorlax.</li>
-    <li>You must beat Koga and the remainder of the game with your Safari Zone pivot.</li>
     <li>You must beat Sabrina before entering the Pokemon Mansion.</li>
     <li>Sevii islands are treated as "overworld".
 All items allowed, all exp allowed, etc. You may return to Sevii islands at any point.
 You may use a second HM friend for Rock Smash as needed.</li>
   </ul>